 Traveling With Dementia Playlist, Tune #4

-He’s leaving
+He’s leavin’

 On that midnight train to Georgia,

-Said he’s going back
+Said he’s going back to find

-To a simpler place and time.5
+A simpler place and time.4

 While you wanted to take Dad home, he probably wouldn’t feel at home there.
 He’d be restless and agitated because, after all, your home is not his home.

-Few people living with dementia enjoy high adventure
+Few people with dementia enjoy high adventure

 If Dad loved your mother’s baking, then deliver a batch of favorite cookies.
 Better yet, bring undecorated sugar cookies, and let him help with the icing and sprinkles.